Council of English Speaking Community in Paris

 This group of nearly one hundred trained amateurs is dedicated to producing quality choral works for minimal ticket prices.
 They give three concerts a year in addition to sponsoring the beloved "Sing-Along Messiah" at the American Cathedral.

-The Paris Institute for Critical Thinking
+The Paris Institute for Critical Thinking (PICT)

 5 rue des Fontaines du Temple, 75003 Paris